ErikHorvath-git/SimpleReverseShell/README.md

 Python 3.x installed on the target machine.
 Disclaimer
 This tool should only be used with explicit permission in a controlled environment for ethical hacking and cybersecurity research purposes.
 Unauthorized use is illegal and could result in severe penalties.

-This README provides an overview of your script and emphasizes responsible usage.
-Let me know if you’d like to make any changes!